AyeChanAungThwin/1HibernateIntroWithoutRs/README-English.md

 - DAO(Data Access Object) is the relationship between SQL Server and Java Object.
 It fetches the data from database and store it in Java Object.

 # What is DTO?
-- DTO(Data Transfer Object) is the carrier of data of an object.
+- DTO looks the same an Entity.
+But its job is to carry the data.
+DTO(Data Transfer Object) is the carrier of data of an object.
 In Hibernate, when we get a method from dao, **Session** of Hibernate is closed and lead to LazyInitializationException.
 So basically, DTO saves and use to transfer data of DAO.

 ## Setting up the project
 - Press Alt+Shift+N and create _Maven Project_.